aboutcode-org/scancode-toolkit/docs/source/contribute/cut_new_release.rst

   - This happens for all supported python versions
   - Test these wheels and app archives in linux/mac/windows for all supported versions of python
-  - Create a GitHub release (draft by default) with all wheels, sdists and app arcives (for all os/python combinations)
+  - Create a GitHub release (draft by default) with all wheels, sdists and app archives (for all os/python combinations)
   - Upload sdists and wheels (all python versions) and publish a release (This won't be a stable release for beta/release-candidate tags)